Silverbullet069/til/decapcms/decapcms-cheatsheet.md

 ### Manual Initialization

+For projects with bigger scope, you can create custom widgets and set up dynamic default values and replace SSOT `config.yml` with a JS file for better scalability and maintainability, [as recommended by Mr. Kaluzny](https://mrkaluzny.com/blog/dry-decap-cms-config-with-manual-initialization).

-Official documentation shows that you can create custom widgets, set up dynamic default values and replace `config.yml` - the SSOT - with JavaScript file with Manual Initialization for better scalability and maintainability, [as recommended by Mr. Kaluzny](https://mrkaluzny.com/blog/dry-decap-cms-config-with-manual-initialization).
-Manual Initialization can be done via two methods: `import` from `npm` package or `<script>` tag.
-It doesn't limit to developers that installed via `npm` (my grave mistake back then).
+Custom widgets can be created, set up dynamic default values and replace `config.yml` - the SSOT - with JavaScript file with Manual Initialization for better scalability and maintainability,

-For simple use cases + zero dependencies, I suggest you stay with `config.yml`.
+Manual Initialization can be done via two methods:
+- `import` from `npm` package
+- `<script>` tag inside `admin/index.html`

 ### Custom widget